hhoegelo/nl/README.md

 The build system should solve:
 - cross builds for epc, beaglebone, raspi, playcontroller and supervisor
 - caching of online resources for faster builds
-- building iso images, updates and binaries for development pc
+- building iso images, update and binaries for development pc
 - integration of build-system-time configuration